-Attached is the Winter Grape Bud Hardiness results for Early December.
-The hardiness levels were determined as average lethal temperature exotherms (LTE) measured on buds of several varieties by region collected on December 4th and 5th in the Okanagan Valley.
+Attached is the Winter Grape Bud Hardiness results for late December.
+The hardiness levels were determined as average lethal temperature exotherms (LTE) measured on buds of several varieties by region collected on Jan 6th and 7th 2020 in the Okanagan Valley.

 Founded by the BC Wine Grape Council Sustainability Committee; SWBC identifies and promotes sustainable practices for grape growing, wine production, and winery hospitality services that will support a viable, competitive and continually improving wine industry.